 Galway University Hospital

-I then worked in Emergency Medicine in Melbourne Australia for a year
+I then worked in Emergency Medicine in Melbourne Australia in 2004/5

-I took a vocational training scheme in General Practice in Limerick and finished this with a MICGP in 2008
+I then completed a vocational training scheme in General Practice in Limerick and finished this with a MICGP/CSCT in 2008

-I also have a MRCPI from Royal College of Physicians and have worked previously as a registrar in Stroke Medicine.
-I have completed a Masters in Medical Education from University of Dundee.
+I also have a MRCPI from Royal College of Physicians and have worked previously as a registrar in Stroke Medicine( 2009)

-I also have an A.T.C.L, which is an Associative Diploma in Teaching of Drama from Trinity Guildhall London along with a Certificate in Performance from Trinity Guildhall also.
-I have previously (2011-2014) founded an SSM based on Drama/Voice and emotional honesty.
+I also have an associative Diploma in Teaching of Drama from Trinity Guildhall London (ATCL) along with a Certificate in Performance from Trinity Guildhall also.
+I have founded an SSM based on Drama/Voice and emotional honesty(2012-2014).

 Hypertension and Cardiovascular Disease